A US visa interview is your ticket to the United States. If you’re an old-time seaman who frequents there, the application can be very simple.

-The fact that you are here reading this article is a proof that you want to be prepared facing them.
+The fact that you are here reading this article is proof that you want to be prepared to face them.

 Top US Visa Interview Questions

-I made a research based on my own experience, my friends’ and with others about their C1-D Visa interviews.
+I did research based on my own experience, my friends, and others about their C1-D Visa interviews.
 To make it much easier, I categorized the questions into seven.

-I understand the anxiety of first timers and fresh graduates as I too was one.
-And as per experience, consuls can be very strict with first graduates, though not all.
+I understand the anxiety of first-timers and fresh graduates from school as I too was one.
+As per experience, consuls can be very strict with first graduates, though not all.

 They often ask questions related to your studies so be ready to face some of them below.